jordanlochhill/jordanlochhill.github.io/Jordan Hill Resume.md

 ## Personal Projects (active)

 1. **Multi-modal RAG AI CLI 10 Nov 2023 (active)** <br>
-  Following the release of the OpenAI API I started a personal project to build a wrapper and context manager around the AI service.
-Essentially, I implemented a series of libraries analogous to LangChain. <br>
+  Following the release of the OpenAI API, I embarked on a personal project to craft a wrapper and context manager around the AI service, similar to what LangChain has become.
+This facilitated multi-step prompting and chain of thought reasoning.
+I honed in on creating a multi-modal RAG tool, accessible via terminal, enabling users to manually build and manage contexts while working directly on the file system.
+It efficiently parses multiple filetypes and directories, delivering highly coherent results for formats such as docx, eml, and ipynb.
+Currently, I'm integrating a local model via PyTorch to push the boundaries of experimentation with various architectures and sound (early fusion).
-  I used this wrapper to experiment and build tools around the API service.
-Some early experiments involved multi-step prompting and chain of thought reasoning.
-  Ultimately, I honed in on creating a multi-modal rag tool; quickly accessible via terminal and able to work directly on the file system. <br> The user is able to manually build and manage the context using a combination of context files and prompts, this context is tied to a named session allowing the user to work on and save multiple prompt contexts at once.
-The application is able to parse multiple filetypes and whole directories in a context token efficient manner with high coherence results for formats such as docx and ipynb. <br>
-  Recent efforts are focusing on integrating a local model via pytorch to facilitate further experimentation with various model architectures and integrating sound (early fusion).

 2. **Course Content Generator** <br>
-  I worked extensively with docx in python to produce a markdown to word document generator to enable separation of content and delivery formats.
-This enabled us to maintain interoperability with existing process while delivering the following  benefits:
-    - version control content using git.
+  I worked extensively with docx in Python to create a markdown-to-word document generator, enabling separation of content and delivery formats.
+This maintained interoperability with our existing processes while providing key benefits such as version control via git and converting learning content to a more token-efficient format, facilitating RAG-based prompting.
-    - allowed for learning content to be converted to a more token efficient format to enable rag based prompting.

 3. **Early Fusion of Sound in Transformer Architecture (Research Project)**<br>
   I am currently working on integrating early fusion sound support into my local models to enable realtime sound processing.
 The project is inspired by the [llama-s Project by homebrewltd](https://github.com/homebrewltd/llama3-s) (an AI research team based in Singapore) using open-source LLM fine-tuning methods: [torchtune](https://github.com/pytorch/torchtune).